Your Questions, Answered

 We Welcome You!

-Office Hours: Appointments are available Mondays, Tuesdays and Thursdays 10:00 am til 5:00 pm.
+Office Hours: Appointments are available Mondays, Tuesdays, and Thursdays 11:00 am til 5:30 pm.
 Initial consultations are 55 minutes allowing for a full review of history and labs.
 Follow-up appointments are usually in 2-3 weeks, depending on the number of issues/severity of problems and tests ordered.
 Follow-ups appointments are 55 minutes as well.
-Please be sure to bring any current lab work and have in mind goals for your visit.
+Please be sure to bring any current lab work and have in mind the goals for your visit.
 Also, bring in all your supplements/medications for review.

 Fee Policy: As of January 1st, 2013, patients using insurance plans will be required to have a credit card held on file to make payments for insurance benefits denied, deductibles not met, or inaccurate copay payments.
 Once Dr. Marshall has received an EOB (explanation of your benefits), your credit card will be charged for any of the above deficiencies and a statement (aka EOB) from your insurance company will detail these charges.
 Likewise, if there has been an overpayment of your copay or fee, your account will be refunded.